 Why Businesses Use Content Filtering:

-“Cyberloafing” is a term used to describe the phenomenon of employees surfing the internet for non-work reasons during paid working hours.
 With reports showing that employees can spend as much as 2.5 hours per day on non-work internet activities, an employee making $15 per hour will cost their employer over $73,000 per year in unproductive internet browsing.
-Managers that are concerned about time theft caused by excessive unproductive internet use will use web filters to block commonly abused websites such as social media and online gaming sites.

 The use of the internet to harass coworkers in the workplace leads to a hostile work environment – this highly inappropriate use of workplace technology causes severe employee disengagement when the harassing behavior is not adequately addressed.
-While web filters alone cannot fully prevent employee misconduct, the proactive blocking of inappropriate websites can reduce the opportunities for malicious employees to spread harmful content to their coworkers.
+While web filtering alone cannot fully prevent employee misconduct, the proactive blocking of inappropriate websites can reduce the opportunities for malicious employees to spread harmful content to their coworkers.

 Web filters that include application blocking features will prevent employees from using peer-to-peer (P2P) file sharing platforms in the workplace by blocking access to the websites and applications that are used to download pirated materials.